Registration Q & A

 1. Q: How do I know if I live within district boundaries?

-A: You may contact the Central Office to confirm whether your address is within district boundaries.
+A: Contact Douglas Central Office to confirm if your address is within district boundaries.

 2. Q: What if I live outside the district?

-A: Families residing outside the district must apply for Open Enrollment by completing the "Open Enrollment Application" for their student to attend the Douglas School District.
+A: If you live outside district boundaries, you must apply for Open Enrollment by completing the "Open Enrollment Application" for your student to attend the Douglas School District.

 3. Q: When are Open Enrollment applications reviewed?

-A: The School Board typically reviews Open Enrollment applications during the summer months ahead of the coming school year, beginning in late June or early July.
+A: The School Board usually reviews Open Enrollment applications during the summer months in late June or early July.

 4. Q: What students are considered military-connected?